-Leave No TraceAll float trips are requested to pack out what you pack in.
+Leave No TracePack out what you pack in.

 Bear/People Conflict PreventionBear proof containers must be used for the transportation and storage of all food and garbage.

-Report all aggressive or unusual bear behaviour and close bear-human interactions (i.e. a bear in camp, bluff charge, etc.) to the Babine Area Supervisor, 250-847-7565, immediately following trip completion.
+Report all aggressive or unusual bear behaviour and close bear-human interactions (e.g., a bear in camp, bluff charge, etc.) to the Babine Area Supervisor, 250-847-7565, as soon as possible.

-FiresAll float trips are requested to use a fire pan for fires.
+FiresAll float trips are requested to use a fire pan.
 The creation of rock fire rings and the burning of wood on shore is strongly discouraged.

-All surplus or charred firewood/residual ash will either be carried out of the Park or deposited in the river.
-No firewood shall be left on shore.
+All surplus or charred firewood/residual ash should be carried out of the park or deposited in the river.
+No firewood should be left on shore.

-- Any viewing of wildlife shall be carried out in a discreet manner and from a distance that will not disturb the animal(s) being viewed.
+- Any viewing of wildlife should be carried out in a discreet manner and from a distance that will not disturb the animal(s) being viewed.

-- The Wildlife Guidelines will be adhered to when carrying out activities, except where an alternative strategy has been proposed.
-The guidelines are currently located on the Ministry of Environment website at the following location: http://www.env.gov.bc.ca/wld/twg/
+- Adhere to the Wildlife Guidlines when carrying out activities, except where an alternative strategy has been proposed.

-- Bear viewing at Grizzly Drop will be limited to 30 minutes above the rapid and 10 minutes below the rapid.
+- Limit bear viewing at Grizzly Drop to 30 minutes above the rapid and 10 minutes below the rapid.